French grammar: Question formation

-Broadly speaking, there are two types of questions; yes/no questions and information questions.
+Broadly speaking, there are two types of question: yes/no questions, and information questions or "wh-questions".

 Yes/no questions

 In French there are four ways to form yes/no questions, each of which is typically associated with a different degree of formality.

 1. Raising intonation

 The simplest and most informal way to ask a yes/no question is by raising intonation at the end of a declarative sentence.
 This question formation structure is common in informal spoken French, but relatively uncommon in more formal spoken French or written French.
 Examples include: